Ramarajusairajesh/vimsicles/README.md

 The file transfer doesn't have encryption to improve performance .
-I tested with little TSL encryption wile transfering files over 2 GB it starts burning so holding on encryption for now.
+I tested with little TSL encryption wile transferring files over 2 GB it starts burning so holding on encryption for now.
 If you are running on Linux you need these to run this: